OpenSim2Real/os2r-superbuild/docs/sphinx/open_sim2real/physical_monopod/hardware_documentation/physical/build_instructions_leg.rst

   otherwise you risk shearing parts of the threaded insert, or the motor shaft.

 - Remember that when the BLDC motors were bought from the store, they came with a brass spacer.
-  Make sure to keep these spacers safely, they are needed in the leg actuator assembly process!
+  Make sure to keep these spacers safely, they are needed in the leg actuator assembly process.

 Center Pulley Preparation
 -------------------------